 It is also a good idea to consider the stress level of certain relationships.
 This does not mean to avoid difficult visits altogether.
 If a relationship is strained, reconciliation is a powerful healer if it is possible.
 Talk with a caregiver or clergy member about how to handle these encounters.

 In most cases, children should absolutely be included.
 Many parents have a desire to shelter their children from death and suffering.
 However, the only way for children to learn how to deal with difficulty is to encounter it in a safe environment.

+The most important part of bringing children to visit hospice patients is properly preparing them.
 Talk with your children about what death is and is not.
 Talk with them in advance about things they might notice about their loved one that may disturb them.
 Again, a pastor or caregiver can also be an excellent source to help prepare them for their visit.
 Also, it’s best to stay in the room with them so you can help them process any difficulty afterward.

 Children can actually be the easiest people for terminal patients to talk with.
 Children tend to treat patients normally when adults often cannot.
 This makes a child’s visit extremely beneficial to both the patient and the other adults present.

 There may be a point at which it becomes inappropriate for you to visit.
 This will generally be some time very near their end of life.
 Therefore, the best time to visit is as soon as possible.